Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ## Overview and Architecture
 At first, it is necessary to know the architecture and technical flow before we go into details about design considerations and options for securing and monitoring SSPR events in Azure AD.

 So check out Microsoft’s description of [Key benefits](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-sspr-deployment#key-benefits) and [User flow](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-sspr-deployment#solution-architecture) if you aren‘t already familiar with the fundamentals of Azure AD SSPR.
-This content is part of [planning guide of SSPR deployment](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-sspr-deployment#plan-configuration)which includes many guidance and best practices by Microsoft.
+This content is part of [planning guide of SSPR deployment](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-sspr-deployment#plan-configuration) which includes many guidance and best practices by Microsoft.
 In my opinion it’s a great start to get an good overview as you can see in this overview graphic of the user flow:

 ![](../2020-07-02-azuread-sspr-deployment-detection/sspruserflow.png)